Objective comparison of methods to decode anomalous diffusion: Methods

 \item{Mean reciprocal rank (MRR).} For ranking purposes of T3, the precision in determining the changepoint position, the anomalous diffusion exponent $\alpha$, and the diffusion model were summarized into a single statistics for the overall method evaluation, given by the MRR:

+where ${\rm rank}_{\rm MAE}$, ${\rm rank}_{\rm F_1}$, and ${\rm rank}_{\rm RMSE}$ correspond to the position in an ordered list based on the value of the corresponding metrics.
 For this task, ${\rm MAE}$ and ${\rm F_1}$-score were calculated by treating each segment (before and after the predicted changepoint) as an individual trajectory and averaging the metrics obtained over the two segments. \end{itemize}